 Death certificates are often needed to finalise a person's estate.
 They are also commonly used to research family histories.

 The funeral director usually applies for a death certificate when they register a death.

 To apply for a death certificate you need to be:

 - a parent or child of the deceased person

-- their spouse - evidence is needed if surnames are different
+- their spouse, de facto or registered partner - evidence is needed if surnames are different

 - a legal guardian - evidence is needed for non-parent guardians

 - the executor of their estate, an administrator or trustee - evidence is needed

 - have power of attorney or written authority to act on the person’s behalf - evidence is needed.